statsd/system/Readme.md

  [armon/statsite](https://github.com/armon/statsite) implementation
  this would result in `gauges.api-2.memory.free`.

- The `--detailed` flag enables extended metrics per resource and are listed as `(extended)` below.
+ The `--extended` flag enables extended metrics per resource and are listed as `(extended)` below.

 ### CPU